-5 Stories from the Heart: QTC Employees Fundraise for the American Heart Association
+5 Stories from the Heart: Employees Fundraise for the American Heart Association

-For the fifth consecutive year, QTC is proudly participating in the American Heart Association’s (AHA) Heart Walk and working to fundraise $21,000 company-wide.
+For the fifth consecutive year, Leidos QTC Health Services is proudly participating in the American Heart Association’s (AHA) Heart Walk and working to fundraise $21,000 company-wide.

 Cardiovascular disease is the number one killer of Americans, but that doesn’t stop us from taking a stand (or a walk) to help save lives.
 Our donations and participation helps fund lifesaving science advancements that prevent and treat heart disease and stroke.

 Stories from the Heart

 Five Leidos QTC Health Services employees shared why they walk and their experiences with cardiovascular disease.